ivanitlearning/AWS-Associate-Courses/README.md

   - Dockerhub can be used as well.
 - **Container definition** tell ECS where your container is.
 It tells ECS which port your container uses (e.g. port 80, which is http).
 Container definition gives ECS just enough info about a single container.
   - A pointer to which image to use and the ports that will be exposed.
-- **Task definitions** store the resources used by the task.
-  - It also stores the **task role**, an IAM role that allows the task access to other AWS resources.
+- **Task definitions** store the resources used by the task such as **task role**, an IAM role that allows the task access to other AWS resources, task resources.

 > Task roles are the best practice way for giving containers within ECS permissions to access AWS products and services.